hjwp/www.obeythetestinggoat.com/content/pytest_overriding_nested_fixtures_pattern.md

 So that's ugly, and on top of that, now _every single_ test that depends (indirectly) on supplier gets run twice, and some of those extra test runs may be totally irrelevant to what the country is.

-## Presenting: using test parmetrization to override nested default-value fixtures
+## Presenting: using pytest parametrization to override nested default-value fixtures

 We introduce an extra fixture that holds a default value for the `country` field: